 But how do you build a profitable affiliate program for your business?
 Well, that’s what you’ll learn in this article.

 We’ll take you through the fundamentals of affiliate marketing and show you the steps to build a successful affiliate program.

 The term “affiliate marketing” can mean two different things depending on who’s asking.

 For businesses, affiliate marketing means giving a reward (typically a fixed or % cash commission) for a sale/lead an affiliate brings to the business.

 Then there’s the affiliate side.
 Affiliates are people who promote businesses’ products and services for a commission.
-These people can be business’s customers or professional influencers (like Instagram affiliate marketers with significant followers or website owners with relevant traffic).
+These people can be business customers or professional influencers (like Instagram influencers or niche website owners).

 For affiliates, affiliate marketing means promoting a business’s offerings to earn a commission.

 Wherever we mention “affiliate marketing” in this article or on the Social Snowball Blog in general, we mean it from the business’s perspective.